Net Operating Losses (NOLs)

 A §1244 corporation allows shareholders to take losses on their own return of up to $100,000 in the first year, or $50,000 for married persons filing separately, and $3,000 on subsequent years against ordinary income.
 Losses above $3,000 can be deducted from capital gains but not ordinary income.
 Any unused portion can be carried forward.

 The taxpayer must file a statement with the IRS claiming the §1244 loss.
 However, if the IRS finds that the §1244 rules did not apply, then the losses are treated under the unincorporated business loss rules, listed above.
-Also, the IRS scrutinizes sales of §1244 stock between related parties, which includes not only the immediate family and in-laws, but also other businesses controlled by the taxpayer or his family.
+Also, the IRS scrutinizes sales of §1244 stock between related parties, including not only the immediate family and in-laws, but also other businesses controlled by the taxpayer or his family.

 Operating losses cannot be claimed on individual tax returns by shareholders of a C corporation.
 A corporate net operating loss can only be claimed by the corporation.